 1.-Any group or individual action or activity that inflicts or intends to inflict physical or mental harm or otherwise endanger or discomfort or which may demean, disgrace, and/or degrade any person, regardless of location, intent, or consent of participant(s).
-Although hazing is typically related to a person's initiation or admission into, or affiliation with, a Student or Greek-Organization, athletic team (intramural, club or intercollegiate), extracurricular activity, or any other University group or organization, it is not necessary 1. to have direct proof that a person's initiation or continued membership is contingent upon participation in the activity for a charge of hazing to be upheld.
-The actions of either active or associate members (pledges) of an organization Student Organization may be considered hazing.
-Hazing includes, but is not limited to: i. ☐ Interference with a Student's academic performance ii. -Forced consumption of any food, alcohol, controlled substances, drugs, or any other substance iii. -Forced physical activity (e.g., calisthenics, line-ups, walking or marching in formation) iv. --Deprivation of food, water or sleep ☐ Kidnapping, including restricting a person to move about in free and lawful manner v. - Not permitting individuals to speak for extended periods of time and/or forced exclusion from social contact vi.
-Engaging in activities which involve compelling an individual or group of individuals to remain at a certain location or transporting anyone anywhere within or outside the University (e.g., road trips, kidnaps, drops) vii.
-Physical or mental abuse of any nature, including physical discomfort viii. --Sexual misconduct of any nature ix.
-Theft, defacement or destruction of private or public property x.
-Performing personal chores or errands xi. - Verbal abuse or degradation, including yelling or demands $\underline{xii.}$ Assigning or endorsing pranks (e.g., stealing, harassing other organizations, defacing property, etc.) xiii. - Conducting activities between the hours of 12:00 midnight and 7:00am, or waking individuals during these hours xiv.
-Conducting activities designed to deceive or convince a member that they will not be initiated or that they will be hurt xv.
-Conducting scavenger hunts, treasure hunts, quests, road trips, big brother/little brother hunts, big sister/little sister hunts xvi.
-Any action or threatened action that would subject the individual to embarrassment, humiliation or mental distress, including the use of demeaning names \underline{xvii} . \Box Any other acts or attempted acts which would constitute hazing pursuant to Section 1006.63 of the Florida Statutes.
-Section 1000.05 of the Fiorida Statutes. n.
-Motorcycles, Bicycles, Pocket Bikes, Rollerblades, or Skateboards (i) Littering limited to, cigarette butts, flyers, cans, bottles, etc.
+Although hazing is typically related to a person's initiation or

+\admission into, or affiliation with, a Student or Greek Organization, athletic team (intramural, club or intercollegiate), extracurricular activity, or any other University group or organization, it is not necessary

+- to have direct proof that a person's initiation or continued membership is contingent upon participation in the activity for a charge of hazing to be upheld.
+The actions of either active, prospective, or associate members (pledges) of an organizationa Student Organization may be considered hazing.
+Hazing includes, but is not limited to: - i.
+Interference with a Student's academic performance: - ii.
+Forced consumption of any food, alcohol, controlled substances, drugs, or any other substance: - iii. \\\\Forced physical activity (e.g., calisthenics, line-ups, walking or marching in formation); - iv. \\\\Deprivation of food, water or sleep; - ☐ Kidnapping, including restricting a person to move about in free and lawful manner - v.
+Not permitting individuals to speak for extended periods of time and/or forced exclusion from social contact; - vi.
+Engaging in activities which involve compelling an individual or group of individuals to remain at a certain location or transporting anyone anywhere within or outside the University (e.g., road trips, kidnaps, drops): - vii.
+Physical or mental abuse of any nature, including physical discomfort; - - ix.
+Theft, defacement or destruction of private or public property; - x.
+Performing personal chores or errands; - xi.
+Uerbal abuse or degradation, including yelling or demands - xii.
+Assigning or endorsing pranks (e.g., stealing, harassing other organizations, defacing property, etc.)]:

+- xiv.
+Conducting activities designed to deceive or convince a member that they will not be initiated or that they will be hurt; - xv.
+ConductingCompelling scavenger hunts, treasure hunts, quests, road trips, big brother/little brother hunts, big sister/little sister hunts; - xvi.
+Any action or threatened action that would subject the individual to embarrassment, humiliation or mental distress, including the use of demeaning names; or - xvii.
+Any other acts or attempted acts which would constitute hazing pursuant to Section 1006.63 of the Florida Statutes.

+n.
+Motorcycles, Bicycles, Pocket Bikes, Rollerblades, or Skateboards limited to, cigarette butts, flyers, cans, bottles, etc.